 b.
 Land Maps - North Dakota’s land maps are located here.

 a.
-Drilling Permits and Production Reports - Ohio’s drilling permit and production reports may be found here.
+Drilling Permits and Prod Reports - Ohio’s drilling permit and production reports may be found here.

 a.
 Drilling Permits and Production Reports - Information about Oklahoma’s drilling permits and production reports may be found here.